 '''

 prims> 66+6

-42 : Int
+42 : Integer

 prims> x == 66+6

 True : Bool

 '''

 All of the usual arithmetic and comparison operators are defined for the primitive types.
-They are overloaded using type classes, as we will discuss in Section Type Classes and can be extended to work on user defined types.
+They are overloaded using interfaces, as we will discuss in Section Interfaces and can be extended to work on user defined types.
 Boolean expressions can be tested with the if...then...else construct, for example: